Current Scholars

 • Rodrigo received a B.S. in Microbiology from the University of Texas at El Paso

-Tyler McCarthy - Krepper Family Trust Scholar
+Tyler McCarthy - ARCS Scholar

 • Ph.D.
 Program - Electrical Engineering